zhenghao-li/Data_Mining/EX2/Exercise2.md

 </table>

-Table 2.3 displays the odds ratios resulted from regressing model 2.
+Table 2.3 displays the odds ratios, confidence intervals and p-values estimated from regressing model 2.
 Considering the fact that radiologist 13 is the base for the logistic model, radiologist 89 and 66 both increase the odds of recall compared to radiologist 13, while radiologists 95 and 34 both decrease the odds of recall compared to radiologist 13.
 Hence, observing the odds ratios of each radiologist, the ranking of radiologists from most clinically conservative to least clinically conservative is as follows: radiologist 89, radiologist 66, radiologist 13, radiologist 95, radiologist 34.

-Table 2.3 confirms the above conclusions and shows odds ratios, confidence intervals and p-values estimated from regressing model 2.

 <table style="border-collapse:collapse; border:none;">